opstrace/opstrace/docs/references/configuration.md

     - ci
 ```

+To add tenants after installation, see our [Managing Tenants Guide](../guides/administrator/managing-tenants.md).

 The following sections list individual configuration parameters and aim to provide a detailed specification for their purpose and meaning.

 At a high level, there are two different types of parameters: